How to draw on video and add comments in context

 1. Be clear what you’re referencing

-Use a tool that lets you create markers and annotations right on top of your videos.
+Use a tool that lets you add drawings, markers, and annotations right on top of your videos.
 And if comments are automatically timestamped to the right frame in the video, even better!

 2. Create a shared space for stakeholders to collaborate